Sometimes the best gift you can give — and receive — is when you help a friend.

 I smiled.
 “I don’t mind at all.
 There is something else.
 I don’t know if I snore or not.”

 “Same with me.
-Will we have to tell your folks?
+If I’m going to be sleeping with you, will we have to tell your folks?
 Your brothers?”

 “Sure.
 Why not?”